-Michael was born into the famous showbusiness ‘The Grades’ family.
-He went on to have a highly successful career as an Agent, Broadcaster TV Executive and Chairman of several media companies.
-He is now an engaging motivational business keynote speaker focusing on sales, marketing, leadership, strategy and business change, Michael was educated at Stowe and St Dunstan’s College.
+Michael Grade was born into the famous showbusiness ‘The Grades’ family.
+He went on to have a highly successful career as; an Agent, Broadcaster TV Executive and Chairman of several media companies.
+He is now an engaging motivational business keynote speaker; focusing on sales, marketing, leadership, strategy and business change.
+Michael was educated at Stowe and St Dunstan’s College.

-In 1981, he moved to the United States to become President of Embassy Television seduced by the lure of Hollywood and better financial prospects as president of Embassy TV, an independent American production company making situation comedies.
+In 1981, Michael Grade moved to the United States to become President of Embassy Television; seduced by the lure of Hollywood and better financial prospects as president of Embassy TV.
+An independent American production company making situation comedies.
 But he found the relentless high-pressure salesmanship dispiriting and missed the responsibility for a broad range of programme production.
 It was here that he developed his trademark accoutrements: big cigars, red socks and braces.

 Michael Grade was awarded a CBE in the 1998 New Year’s Honours.
 He stepped down from ITV at the end of 2009, and from Ocado in 2013.
 He in the last four years he has presented entertainment documentaries for the BBC on aspects showbusiness in particular Comedy & Variety.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.